Looking at Pain From Different "Levels"

 We can move up another level to the “person”, where we are studying the role of cognitions and emotions in pain.
 This is the realm of psychology, the relevance of which should be obvious - pain is a psychological event.

 You could move yet higher to study the role of social and economic systems.
-Many social critics would argue that the real pathologies causing a wide variety of chronic diseases – including drug addiction, anxiety, depression, and even chronic pain - live more at the level of society than the individual.
+Many social critics argue that the real pathologies causing a wide variety of chronic diseases – including drug addiction, anxiety, depression, and even chronic pain - live more at the level of society than the individual.
 For example, low socioeconomic status is a big predictor of chronic pain.
 Most readers of this blog are not active in trying to solve problems at this level, but are quite aware that they have a big impact on clinical outcomes.

 Comparing the Different Levels